-In a similar pattern to the rest of the UK, Surrey has an ageing population.
-This means more people are living longer, and living with dementia.
-It is estimated that 17,000 people live with dementia in Surrey.
+Similarly to the rest of the UK, Surrey has an ageing population.
+This means more people are living longer, resulting in a parallel rise in cases of those living with dementia.
+It is currently estimated that over 16,000 people live with dementia in Surrey.

-Having a parent or relative with dementia can be really difficult at times.
+Having a parent or other relative with dementia can be incredibly challenging at times.
 For a full guide on dementia diagnosis and advice, please download our free Age Space Dementia Guide.
 You can also visit our dedicated page on Looking after Someone with Dementia.

-It is vital that you find support for yourself.
-Sometimes a support group or local charity can make a big difference, and make you feel less isolated.
+As a carer of somebody with dementia, it is vital that you find support for yourself, both for your own wellbeing and to ensure you can provide the care that is required.
+A support group or local charity can often make a huge difference in peoples lives and help them to feel less isolated.
 For more information, please take a look at our Carer Support Groups in Surrey.

-For those living with dementia there is a joint health and social care strategy led in partnership by Surrey County Council, NHS services and local charities and stakeholders.
+For those living with dementia, there is a joint health and social care strategy led in partnership by Surrey County Council, the NHS and some local charities and stakeholders.
 The strategy aims to deliver more localised and effective services for people with dementia and their carers.
-This is challenging; demands for services are increasing whilst public funding decreasing.
-The strategy is focused around a person-centred local community response.
-The 5 key aims can be summarised as follows:
+Whilst this is a challenge due to public funding decreasing, the strategy is focused around a person-centred, local community response.
+The five key aims can be summarised as follows:

 - Living well in dementia friendly communities